liewsanmin/liewsanmin.github.io/_posts/2016-06-30-Stock-Recommender.md

 ---
-title: "Mining data from an investment stock portal"
+title: "Guide to Scrape Data from an Investment Stock Website"
 layout: post
 date: 2016-05-22
 blog: true